- Applied Labor Economics, Human Capital Development, Early Childhood Development in Bangladesh

 - World Bank, Building the Human Capital of Tomorrow.
 An Impact Evaluation from the Early Childhood Stimulation Program in Bangladesh, South Asia Region, Washington D.C.

-- World Bank (forthcoming), The Determinant of Minimum-Wage Policy in China.
-A Spatial Econometric Analysis Using Country Level Data, East Asia and Pacific Region, Washington D.C.
-(Zhu, L is a Co-author)
+- World Bank, The Determinant of Minimum-Wage Policy in China.
+A Spatial Econometric Analysis Using County Level Data, East Asia and Pacific Region, Washington D.C.

-- Solid computer skills including STATA, SAS (Advanced Certified), R, Python, GIS, ADePT, SQL and Excel.
+- STATA, SAS (Advanced Certified), R, Python, GIS, ADePT, SQL

 As a GSICS alumnus and current Ph.D. student with Prof. Ogawa, the most impressive point I want to share with you, who must be determined and motivated in international development, that joining Professor Ogawa’s Seminar will make you NEVER find things impossible!